-Although the basic teachings of the earlier scriptures and the Holy Quran the Oneness of Allah, negation of polytheism and man’s moral and religion responsibilities have a noticeable similarity. yet these scriptures met the needs of a specific period of people in human history.
+Although the basic teachings of the earlier scriptures and the Holy Quran the Oneness of Allah, the negation of polytheism, and man’s moral and religious responsibilities have a noticeable similarity. yet these scriptures met the needs of a specific period of people in human history.
 They were not suited to respond to the requirements of all humanity and failed to meet the complex requirements of later times.

-The Quran, in contrast, is a complete code of life and a comprehensive Book which provides guidance in all spheres of human activity and its teachings apply to all times, conditions and requirements of mankind.
+The Quran, in contrast, is a complete code of life and a comprehensive Book that provides guidance in all spheres of human activity and its teachings apply to all times, conditions, and requirements of mankind.

 The Quran is divided into 114 chapters, each of which is called a Surah which means a degree or step, by which we climb up.
-Sometimes, whole Surah were revealed and sometimes portions, which were arranged under the Prophet’s PBUH directions.
-The Surahs are of different lengths, the longest one is Surah Baqarah, while Surah Kausar, with only three ayats, is the shortest.
+Sometimes, the whole Surah was revealed, and sometimes portions were arranged under the Prophet’s PBUH directions.
+The Surahs are of different lengths, the longest one is Surah Baqarah, while Surah Kausar, with only three ayahs, is the shortest.

 All the Surahs, with the exception of the last thirty-five, are divided into sections- Ruku, each section generally dealing with one subject.